asartalo/nitrolinks-rails/README.md

 World(Nitrolinks::Capybara::WaitForThings)
 ```

-Then on your application add something like this:
+Then on your application layout add something like this:

 ```html
 <% if Rails.env == 'test' %>